MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0302-Using a Configuration Profile to configure Kiosk mode.md

-# Practice Lab: Using a Configuration Profile to configure Kiosk mode
+# Practice Lab 0302: Using a Configuration Profile to configure Kiosk mode

 ## Summary